 Mini Bio (1)

 Born and raised in Los Angeles County, Tiffany caught the acting bug at an early age.
 She began performing in professional theatre at age 10, earning back-to-back "Best Young Performer" nominations for her starring roles in musical adaptations of Alice in Wonderland and Beauty and The Beast.
-She discovered many other unique outlets for showmanship, which included competing in beauty pageants (regionally and nationally) and as a member of the college Speech and Debate Team, where she was a national champion in Dramatic Interp and Prose Interp.
+During high school and college she found additional outlets for performing, which included competing in beauty pageants (regionally and nationally) and on her college Speech and Debate team, where she won awards nationally for her Dramatic Interp and Prose Interp performances.